ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C13_Errors_as_Values.md

 is [Returns](https://github.com/dry-python/returns).
 `Returns` includes other features, but we will only focus on `Result`.

-What if you need to create a `composed` function that takes multiple arguments?
+What about a `composed` function that takes multiple arguments?
 For this, we use something called "do notation," which you access using `Result.do`:

 ```python